-Every operating system comes with a text-based command line interface (CLI) for inputting commands.
-This provides a powerful way of doing lots of things beyond the graphical user interface you already know.
+Every operating system comes with a text-based command line interface (CLI) for issuing commands.
+This provides a powerful way to accomplish things that the graphical user interface (GUI) may not expose.

 # Find your OS terminal

-- On MacOS, the default console is Terminal.app.
+- On macOS, the default console is Terminal (opens new window).

 - On Windows, the default console is called Command Prompt (opens new window).

 - On Ubuntu Linux, the default console is called Terminal (opens new window).

 # Run a command

-Once you’ve launched your terminal, you’ll be greeted by an empty prompt that’s ready for input.
+Once you’ve launched your terminal, you’ll be greeted by an empty prompt.

 # Navigate directories

-We’ll eventually want to run commands alongside your site’s code, so you’ll need to know how to get there.
+We’ll eventually want to run commands alongside your site’s code, so you’ll need to know how to move around your computer’s filesystem.